If flooding damages your home during a hurricane, does your home insurance pay for the damage? Unfortunately, the answer is no.

 Replacement cost coverage pays to rebuild your home as it was before the damage, the institute says.
 Actual cash value is replacement cost coverage minus depreciation; the older your possessions are, the less money you’ll get if they’re damaged.

 The Federal Emergency Management Agency (FEMA), which runs the flood insurance program, says people in areas at low risk of flooding file more than one-fifth of NFIP claims.
-“A low risk from flooding does not mean there is no risk,” Salvatore says.
+“A low risk from flooding does not mean there is no risk,” Salvatore said.